CS 251: Principles of Programming Languages

 Honor Code and Collaboration

-Unless otherwise instructed, feel free to discuss problems with other students and exchange ideas about how to solve them, but do not collaboratively develop a full solution.
+Except for problems designated solo, feel free to discuss problems with other students and exchange ideas about how to solve them, but do not collaboratively develop a full solution.
 You must write (or otherwise implement) your own solution to each problem from scratch.
 With your solution to each problem, you must explicitly name each person with whom you discussed the problem and strategies to solve it.

 On some problems, we may explicitly allow (and recommend) pairs of students to work together to produce a single solution.
 In this case, similar rules apply: you may discuss high-level strategies and ideas with others, but your solution must be the work of you and your partner only and you must cite your discussion collaborators in your work.

-You are welcome to consult “external” material beyond the course material for CS 251, but you must cite any sources that contribute to your solution.
+Except for problems designated solo, you are welcome to consult “external” material beyond the course material for CS 251, but you must cite any sources that contribute to your solution.
 (You do not need to cite documentation of tools, like compilers or debuggers.)

 Failure to cite collaborators or sources on assignments is a violation of the Honor Code, as is any collaboration or consultation of outside sources where these have been explicitly disallowed.